 |Dear Sir, When non-Muslims refer to 'Heaven', the word is not used as it is referred to in Islam.
 They talk about sexual consorts and worldly pleasure.
 Still, I am sure that there must be some spiritual connotation to it.
 Please enlighten me: "What is the definition of heaven?"|

 In this sense, it is the synonym of the "Gardens of Paradise", which is the equivalent of the Arabic word: Jannah.
 Those blessed dwellers will live there in an everlasting life.

 It is a transcendental space that the believers, though never experienced, yet are able to conceive through the detailed description that God has supplied them with.
 This is in order to arouse their incitement and longing for it.
 It is difficult to quote the many verses in Quran that describe Heaven, as these are so many!

 "What no eye has ever seen and no ear has never heard and no human heart has ever perceived."
 (Narrated in the book of compiled hadiths by Imam Muslim)

 Its food, houses, rivers, pleasures… everything is beyond imagination!
 And because the believer is always attached to the spiritual more than the sensual, even in Heaven, God has made the ultimate ecstasy for the believers there, is to look at His Holy Countenance.
 Such is a blessing, from which believers never get bored or even get accustomed to, despite familiarity.

-If you need to know more about the description of Heaven, from the Islamic point of view, I recommend that you buy a CD of the Quran, the Muslim Holy book, and just search for the words "Heavens" and "Gardens of Paradise".
 Here, you will know much about the rewards that await the believers there and more important, the requirement for a believer to attain them.
 Such requirements would look simple compared to the reward, and can - with the mercy of God - be reached if one can persevere in obeying Allah and practicing true Islam.